JamTools/ssync/README.md

    * what has been deleted and should be deleted on the opposite path, then deletes.

-   * what is new and should be copied to the opposite path, then copies.
+   * what is new and should be copied to the opposite path.

 3. Compares modified timestamp of each common path to determine more recently modified, then updates on opposite path.

+4. Copies new files ensuring both paths are not adding the same new folder.
+If so, appends (1) to the folder name upon copying the folder and files within from PATH2.

-4. Saves updated state to file on both paths.
+5. Saves updated state to file on both paths.

 ## Developing